hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-oss/index.md

 ---
 name: How-to-Provision-an-GCP-Instance
-# How to Provision an GCP Instance
+# How to Provision an Google Compute Instance

-Let's look at a few different ways you could provision a new GCP Instance.
+Let's look at a few different ways you could provision a new Google Compute Instance.
 Before we start we'll need to gather some basic information including (but not limited to):

 - Instance Name
 - Operating System (Image)